 Therefore, to cut to the chase, without standardized sampling and testing methods, comparing findings from different studies or to databases is a flawed process that won’t provide any reliable results.
 Therefore to truly compare different GFB to other GFB as well as to CFB, all the sampling and testing procedures have to be the same.
 Otherwise, proverbially, apples are being compared to oranges rather than to other apples.

 But then where does that leave any nutritional comparison between GFB versus CFB?
 Are both broad categories of beef nutritious?
 Yes, both are excellent sources of nutrient dense protein as well as bio-available minerals.
-Are either GFB or CFB good sources for pre-formed DHA Omega 3 fats?
+Are muscle meats of either GFB or CFB good sources for pre-formed DHA Omega 3 fats?
 Nope, eat salmon, black cod, shellfish and or other fatty fish instead.
+(Beef brains, spleen, bone marrow and liver are also sources of DHA especially brain, though that’s not exactly on many menus).
 Is GFB more nutritious than CFB?
 Yes….and no. Or, in other words, it depends on a wide array of variables including all of those variables noted above.
 For example, total fatty acid content of GFB may be similar or less than CFB depending on what feed, where, and how well the head of beef cattle is finished.
 The more skillfully the steer or heifer is finished on diverse healthy pastures, the more likely the higher the FA, mineral, and phytonutrient content of the beef will be.
 Though like with any other hypothesis or claim, more research is necessary to substantiate that claim or back up that hypothesis.
 Jason and the research team at MSU are in the process of doing such research with the additional trials already noted and more scheduled for next year so that they have a lot more data all derived using the same set of analytical tools.
 Dr. Fred Provenza and researchers at Duke University are also doing additional research some of which is described in the video above.
 If standard sampling and testing protocols could be established between these studies or by an independent lab, that would go a long way to better understand how differences in grazing management, finishing, soil and plant health, etc. all affect the nutritional content of the beef that we eat.

 Until then, this prolix explanation above may only further confuse some people, especially those who like to reduce everything to binary and opposing categories of red versus blue, right versus left, and GFB versus CFB.
 Though a less dualistic more postmodern perspective on beef production also affords a lot of opportunities for consumers to reconnect to where their food comes from and for ranchers doing direct sales to differentiate their beef products from other producers and more conventional distributors.
 So buying beef is no longer simply going into grocery store and reading labels that may or may not mean anything.
 Buying beef, as well as other meats, means knowing your producers and their production methods by visiting their ranches, farms, websites and or social media sites.
 If consumers want a better food system, they need to become more engaged and active participants.